All players must walk and carry their own clubs or use a pull cart.

 - Kentucky Junior Amateur Championship

-NOTE: Parents and Guardians are always allowed to caddie for ALL 6-Hole & 9-Hole Divisions.
+NOTE: Parents and Guardians are always allowed to caddie for 9-Hole Divisions in ALL events.

 Juniors with caddies will be expected to maintain Pace of Play requirements, and caddies must walk.
 Players must notify the starter on the first tee when they are using a caddie.
 Caddies will be required to wear a visible badge or caddie bib signifying their role.
 Badges will be available on the starting tee with the relationship verified as appropriate for player’s Division.
 Personalized caddie bibs will be available for purchase during the season.